-The Department of African American Studies is seeking to build a dedicated podcast team.
-Our podcast, formerly known as the AAS21 Podcast, acts as a conversation around the field of African American Studies and the black experience in the 21st century.
+Our podcast, formerly known as the AAS21 Podcast, acts as a conversation around the field of African American Studies and the Black experience in the 21st century.
 We focus on the political, economic, and cultural forces that shape our understanding of race within America.
-We invite you to listen as we explore outcomes, question dominant discourse, and consider evidence instead of myths.
+We invite you to listen as we explore outcomes, question and contextualize the dominant discourse, and consider evidence instead of myths.

 When we talk about Juneteenth, sometimes called America's second Independence Day, what exactly are we talking about?
 How has the end of slavery been celebrated across time in Black communities?
 What political obligations does its commemoration bring to the fore?
 Join our hosts, Ebun Ajayi and Mélena Laudig, as they talk with Professor Joshua B. Guild about the past, present, and future of Juneteenth.

 Our second episode looks at the culture and politics of Black foodways, from the ways in which Black women have used food to create traditions and claim power to the contemporary politics of nutrition, stereotypes, and food shaming.
 Beyond the platitude that food unites us all, Ebun Ajayi and Mélena Laudig explore the diversity of ways in which food is a site where identities are constructed and contested.